jdgarwick/SonicPi/README.md

 In this section we'll cover the fundamentals of turning your static code compositions into dynamic performances.

-Hold on to your seats...
-9.1 Live Coding Fundamentals

-# Live Coding

 Now we've learned enough to really start having some fun.
 In this section we'll draw from all the previous sections and show you how you